tinalabs/react-tinacms-i18n/README.md

 </TinaProvider>
 ```

-you can see how the `withTina` function does this
+you can see how the `withI18n` function does this

 ```tsx
 export const withI18n = (Component: any, options: SetupProps) => {